The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian fronts

 \begin{proof} We have that

 By dimensional reasons, $H_1\cap J H_1 = H_2\cap JH_2$ if and only if $\Sigma$ is $J$-complex. \end{proof}

 Finally, we consider the cusp stratum (iii).
-By the previous case, there is a genuine prelegendrian lift along the smooth stratum, which extends uniquely to the cusp points.
+According to \cref{prop:preleg_smooth_point}, there is a genuine prelegendrian lift along the smooth stratum.
+It extends uniquely to the cusp points because it is the projection of the legendrian lift, which is an embedding.
 We must check that this lift is an immersion.
 In the contact case this is true because the tangent space of the front rotates continuously when one crosses the cusp locus transversely.
-It follows that we must check that the complex tangencies also rotate across the cusp locus.
-The following geometric condition ensures this: \begin{proposition}[Cusps points] Let $f:\R^{2n+1}\to \R^{2n+2}$ be the front map given in \eqref{eq:param_cusp}, and $\mathcal{F}=f(\R^{2n+1})$.
-Then $f$ lifts to a prelegendrian embedding if and only if $\Sigma = \Sigma(\mathcal{F)}$ is co-real. \end{proposition} \begin{proof} First, write the coordinates of $\R^{2n+2}$ as $(x_1,\ldots,x_{2n+2})$.
+It follows that we must check that the complex tangencies also rotate as we cross the cusp locus.
+The following geometric condition ensures this: \begin{proposition}[Cusps points] Let $f:\R^{2n+1}\to \R^{2n+2}$ be the front map given in Equation \eqref{eq:param_cusp}, and let $\cF=f(\R^{2n+1})$.
+Then $f$ lifts to a prelegendrian embedding if and only if $\Sigma = \Sigma(\cF)$ is co-real. \end{proposition} \begin{proof} First, write the coordinates of $\R^{2n+2}$ as $(x_1,\ldots,x_{2n+2})$.
 Define the family of $1$-forms $\a_t\defi t\d x_{2n+1}+\d x_{2n+2}$.
 A simple computation shows that the tangent space of the front $\cF$ is

 The singular set of $\cF$ is

 with tangent space

 Therefore, the Legendrian embedding associated to $f$ is